-"when collecting personal data from individuals, care should be taken to respect and protect their privacy by complying with the relevant rules and regulations (2011 ICC Code, article 19, page 11)".
+"When collecting personal data from individuals, care should be taken to respect and protect their privacy by complying with the relevant rules and regulations." -

 Like all the other aspects of the ICC code, this also applies to digital marketing communications.
-In accordance with the ICC provisions, EASA actively encourages its Industry members to comply with existing legislation and relevant industry-negotiated agreements in their digital marketing communications.
+In accordance with the ICC provisions, EASA actively encourages its